barelyhuman/froutes/README.md

 ### Rules

--   No copying from Next.js
+-   No copying of code from Next.js
 -   Don't use micro, setup and parse node http from scratch
 -   Avoid 3rd party npm modules as much as possible